Skip navigation

 When you open a PDF, you’ll see options on the toolbar and menu that enable you to use the document more efficiently.

-In Adobe Reader, these include:
+In Adobe Reader, you can:

 • Search for keywords: Press the ‘F’ key while holding down Ctrl.
 A panel will open to enable you to search the document for a keyword.

-Scroll quickly through the pages: Click the arrow symbols on the toolbar to move back and forth through the pages.
+• Scroll quickly through the pages: Click the arrow symbols on the toolbar to move back and forth through the pages.

 • Change the text size: Press your + or - keys to enlarge or reduce the text size.
 Alternatively, change the zoom percentage (eg, from 75% to 100%).

-Copy text to paste into another document: Click on the Select Tool (arrow icon) on the toolbar - or find it in the Tools menu if it's not displayed on the toolbar.
+• Copy text to paste into another document: Click on the Select Tool (arrow icon) on the toolbar - or find it in the Tools menu if it's not displayed on the toolbar.
 This changes the cursor to a vertical line.
 You'll then be able to copy and paste text from the PDF into a word processing document.
-Note: Please be aware of our copyright notice before copying our text for use elsewhere.

 PDF accessibility